 The HCBS Elderly Waiver has eligibility requirements related to the applicant’s age, functional ability, and finances.

-Income Limits - Elderly waiver applicants must meet the Iowa Medicaid Financial Limits.
-In 2020, single applicants must have income less than $2,349 month.
-A married applicant whose spouse is not applying has increased flexibility as he or she can allocate some of his/her income to the non-applicant spouse.
-This is referred to as the Minimum Monthly Maintenance Needs Allowance.
-In 2020, the spouse is permitted a monthly maximum of $3,216.
+Elderly waiver applicants must meet the Iowa Medicaid Financial Limits.
+In 2023, single applicants must have income less than $2,742 month.
+A married applicant whose spouse is not applying has increased flexibility, as he or she can allocate some of his/her income to the non-applicant spouse.
+This is referred to as the Monthly Maintenance Needs Allowance.
+In 2023, the spouse is permitted a monthly maximum of up to $3,715.50.

 The Elderly Waiver aims to prevent nursing home placement.
-Therefore, the types of services for which waiver participants are eligible are specifically selected to help seniors’ function in their homes.
+Therefore, the types of services that waiver participants are eligible for are specifically selected to help seniors function in their homes.
 This can include any of the following, but each individual is allocated custom benefits.